The Difference Between El Niño And La Niña, And How They Impact Global Weather And Climate Patterns

 Difference Between El Nino and La Nina

-In recent times, two weather phenomena known as El Niño and La Niña started to get widespread attention due to their impact on global weather patterns.
-We examine what they are & how they differ.
+In recent years, two weather phenomena known as El Niño and La Niña started getting widespread attention due to their impact on global weather events.
+We examine what they are and how they differ.

 In recent years, the term "El Niño" started surfacing in weather forecasts and the news as a result of its widespread impact on global weather, specifically the resulting droughts in some parts of the world.
 Inevitably, its counterpart, "La Niña," also started getting attention.